Pediatric Rotation Units

 Inpatient Wards

-The University of Virginia Children’s Hospital has two Acute Inpatient units for medical and surgical patients in pediatric wards with a combined capacity of 38, and approximately 2,700 annual admissions.
+The University of Virginia Children’s Hospital has three Acute Inpatient units for medical and surgical patients in pediatric wards with a combined capacity of 45, and approximately 7,000 annual admissions.

 Subspecialists contribute to patient care as consultants and as the primary team, while specialists from other departments collaborate with the pediatric staff, for example, as in the case of an infant with surgical problems.
 As a resident, you will work with a variety of pediatricians and pediatric subspecialists from other departments to best fulfill the unique medical needs of children.
 In addition, you will be able to follow the progress of patients after hospital discharge, enabling you to learn about the essential continuity of health care.

-Your average patient load in the Wards will be from 6 to 8.
-The typical number of admissions for evening on-call duty is 6-10.
+Your average patient load in the Wards an an intern will be from 8.
+The typical number of admissions for evening on-call duty or overnight is 6-10.

 This rotation provides hands-on experience with general and subspecialty pediatric patients in the Birdsong Clinic in the Battle Building.
 In the Birdsong Clinic, you will see children for well-child visits and for a variety of general medical problems.
 Both you and the medical students who assist you will be precepted by general pediatric faculty members.
 This clinic operates in the Battle Building on weekdays from 8:00 AM to 5:00 PM.

 The half-day, weekly Continuity Clinic gives you the opportunity to follow a group of patients over an extended period of time, much as you will be doing in a regular practice.
 Continuity clinic is held at Birdsong clinic in the Battle Building.
-Residents are assigned to one of four teams with a faculty leader Each resident is part of a team of 8-9 residents from all 3 years who are a learning community and function like a true practice of partner physicians throughout your three years to give you the more realistic general pediatric experience possible
+Each resident is part of a team of 8-9 residents from all 3 years who are a learning community and function like a true practice of partner physicians throughout your three years to give you the more realistic general pediatric experience possible

 In addition to time in the general pediatric, all residents have dedicated ambulatory time in various Mental Health sites including at schools and with psychologists for the Mental Health rotation and working closely with various community organizations during their community Rotation.

-During PL-2 or PL-3 years you will have ambulatory rotations with afternoons dedicated to DEI activities and QI time.
+During PL-2 or PL-3 years you will have ambulatory rotations with afternoons dedicated to DEI activities and QI time as well.

-As a pediatric resident, you will join emergency medicine residents in caring for patients in the Pediatric Emergency Service.
+As a pediatric resident, you will join emergency medicine residents in caring for patients in the Pediatric Emergency Department.
+UVA has a dedicated Children’s emergency service area, separate from adult emergency patients with pediatric trained emergency specialists.
+UVA is a level 1 trauma center.

 Pediatric and emergency medicine faculty members provide supervision and emergency medical and surgical care for children and adolescents on a 24-hour basis.
-You will gain experience rotating in the Emergency Department each year of your residency training and will have an extended experience (1 month rotation) as a PL-2.
+You will gain experience rotating in the Emergency Department each year of your residency training and will have an extended experience as a PL-2.

 As the primary physician, you will gain significant experience in the management of complex newborn problems in the NICU, which features:

-- U.S. News & World Report nationally ranked 51-bed NIU
+- U.S. News & World Report nationally ranked 60-bed NIU (currently undergoing expansion)

 - A hospital-based, neonatal ground/air transport system supporting over thirty community hospitals